voxtourai/voxtourai.github.io/_posts/2025-05-15-top-cities-that-deserve-an-audio-tour.md

 Add a dash of Belle Époque architecture, and you’ve got the perfect place to explore with your senses—and our voice.

-👉 _Get ready for the **Voxtour San Sebastián experience**—from pintxo bars to seaside promenades._
+👉 _Try the **Voxtour San Sebastián experience**—from pintxo bars to seaside promenades._
 [**Launch the Audio Tour Widget for San Sebastián**](https://widget.voxtour.ai/?apiKey=96f5b69a-6f16-4b36-ae05-b85a7dd728a6&tourId=718b3195-d93c-4b6b-a4dc-b7ca7969f8c7&locale=en&fullScreen=true&fullScreenTriggerable=false)

 ## Why These Cities?

-At Voxtour, we don’t just follow the tourist trail.
+At Voxtour.ai, we don’t just follow the tourist trail.
 We search for cities rich in atmosphere, layered stories, and walkable charm—places where an audio tour makes discovery more personal and immersive.
 These five are just the beginning.

 **Want your city to be next?** Let us know in the comments or drop us a line!